YoshiyukiKono/couchbase_confluent-kafka_hbase/scripts/README.md

 ## Setup Passwordless Login
 When you execute the above script, you would find `passwordless_<INSTANCE_NAME_AS_YOU_LIKE>_<DATA_TIME>.sh` is generated locally.
 You can use this script to enable passwordless (no need to use PEM file) login.
-When you use this script, you must run the script after you confirm your instance is up and running.
+When you use this script, you must run the script after you confirm your instance is up and running on AWS.